openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/classification/multi_label_classification.rst

 - Additionally, we use `No Bias Decay (NBD) <https://arxiv.org/abs/1812.01187>`_ technique, **Exponential Moving Average (EMA)** for the model's weights and adaptive **early stopping** to add adaptability and prevent overfitting.

-In the table below the mAP on some academic datasets is presented.
+In the table below the `mAP <https://en.wikipedia.org/w/index.php?title=Information_retrieval&oldid=793358396#Average_precision>` on some academic datasets is presented.
 The results were obtained on our templates without any changes.
-We use 480x480 image resolution to make results comparable with academic papers, for other hyperparameters, please, refer to the related template.
+We use 448x448 image resolution to make results comparable with academic papers, for other hyperparameters, please, refer to the related template.
 We train all models on 1 GPU Nvidia GeForce GTX3090.

 +-----------------------+-----------------+-----------+-----------+-----------+
 | Model name            | Pascal-VOC 2007 |    COCO   |   VG500   | NUS-WIDE  |